Best Practice in Administering Tests

 - A quiet room free of risk of disturbance for the duration of the test and pre-test instructions, which typically takes 45 minutes

-- Ensuring the computer in the room has internet access, with a strong signal if wireless internet is used
+- Ensuring the computer in the room has internet access

 - Making sure there is a working calculator, pen and paper for each candidate

 - Allowing the candidate to work through the instructions and example questions in their own time to get themselves as comfortable as possible before starting the actual test

 - Giving each candidate a glass of water and ensuring they don’t need to use the bathroom before starting their tests also helps to get them prepared

 - After the testing session is complete, advise candidates on what happens next in the selection process and when/how they will receive feedback

 The points above are part of the introduction and instruction screens to all candidates, which assists in consistency when unsupervised testing is chosen.